 Cape Town with a baby

 As our flight landed into Cape Town, this was the natural starting point for our South African adventure.
-Unfortunately our luggage did not arrive with us (and South African Airlines are refusing to respond to any of our e-mails about the compensation that they promised us-I DO NOT recommend you fly with them!), so we spent our first afternoon exploring one of the city shopping malls to stock up on essential items such as toiletries, sun creams and clothes for Isla.
+Despite spending ages packing for our South Africa trip, unfortunately our luggage did not arrive with us (and South African Airlines are refusing to respond to any of our e-mails about the compensation that they promised us-I DO NOT recommend you fly with them!), so we spent our first afternoon exploring one of the city shopping malls to stock up on essential items such as toiletries, sun creams and clothes for Isla.

 The following day (whilst eagerly awaiting the arrival of our luggage) we explored the city, where there is so much to do!